cncf/devstats.archive/ARCHITECTURE.md

 - It will update new commits files list using `get_repos` program.
 - Then it will call `db2influx` for all defined SQL metrics and update Influx database as well.
 - You need to set `GHA2DB_PROJECT=project_name` currently it can be either kubernetes, prometheus or opentracing.
 Projects are defined in `projects.yaml` file.
 - It reads a list of metrics from YAML file: `metrics/{{project}}/metrics.yaml`, some metrics require to fill gaps in their data.
 Those metrics are defined in another YAML file `metrics/{{project}}/gaps.yaml`.
+Please try to use Grafana's "nulls as zero" instead of using gaps filling.
 - This tool also supports initial computing of All InfluxDB data (instead of default update since the last run).
 - It can be called by cron job on 1:10, 2:10, ... and so on - GitHub archive publishes new file every hour, so we're off by at most 1 hour.
 - It can also be called automatically by `devstats` tool